steinerML/Day-33-coding-Python/README.md

 # Day-33-coding-Python
-Example of IF-ELSE nested conditionals.
+Example of IF-ELSE nested conditionals and the int( ) type of input( ).